LanguageMachines/LamaEvents/doc/_build/html/_sources/LamaEventsScr.txt

 Since we are in the new hour, time to request for the new tweets.
 This is first request and starts the search for the new tweets in twiqs.nl::

 			output = RequestTweets()
-			print("Request Completed")
+			logging.info('First Request Completed')

 We have to check the cookie first. if the cookie does not have access right to download the tweets, it will skip this hour and start to wait for the next hour::

 			withoutcookie = '#user_id\t#tweet_id\t#DATE='+pDate+'\t#SEARCHTOKEN=echtalles\n'
 			if output.text[:70] == withoutcookie:
-				print("Cookie is wrong.
-I'll skip tweets at " + tweethour + "You have to check your cookie configuration!") continue
+				logging.warning('Cookie is wrong.
+It skipped the tweets at ' + tweethour + '.
+You have to check your cookie configuration!') continue
 			else:
-				print("Cookie is Fine.")
+				logging.info('Cookie is Fine')

 			#!IDEA! = If the cookie is wrong, write the code(call the relevant method) for getting a new one here.